adam-squared/pypes/README.md

 - Concise syntax for assembling and executing a data pipeline
 - Consume data from multiple bound or unbound sources
-- Easily create processing steps from funcions lambdas or extend the ProcFn class for more complex tasks
+- Easily create processing steps from functions, lambdas or the ProcFn class for more complex tasks
 - Control flow by defining relationships between processors
 - Route data to multiple destinations, or funnel multiple sources into a single destination